geographika/mappyfile/docs/index.rst

 Would become a nested dictionary similar to below.
 Note the use of "FakeKey" where objects have no ``NAME`` properties.
 These can then be ignored when outputting the representation back to a Mapfile.

+Most objects have a set of key/value pairs. ``PROJECTION`` however should be treated as a list (see http://www.mapserver.org/mapfile/projection.html).

 .. code-block:: python

     {